tcoopman/image-webpack-loader/README.md

 ## Options

+Loader options:

+#### bypassOnDebug *(all)*

+Type: `boolean`
+Default: `false`

+Using this, no processing is done when webpack 'debug' mode is used and the loader acts as a regular file-loader.
+Use this to speed up initial and, to a lesser extent, subsequent compilations while developing or using webpack-dev-server.
+Normal builds are processed normally, outputting optimized files.

-For each optimizer, an up-to-date and exhaustive list of options is available on the optimizer repository:
+For optimizer options, an up-to-date and exhaustive list is available on each optimizer repository:

 - [mozjpeg](https://github.com/imagemin/imagemin-mozjpeg#options)
 - [optipng](https://github.com/kevva/imagemin-optipng)